morganchester/telegram_bot_moderator/README.md

 # Telegram Chat Moderator Bot

-This is a simple Telegram bot written in Go that moderates messages in a specific topic thread of a group chat.
+This is a simple Telegram bot written in Go that moderates messages in a specific topic thread of a supergroup.
 It automatically deletes messages that **do not contain a photo or a video of at least 30 seconds**.
 It also **forwards notifications** to another chat when a user leaves the group.

 ## Features